mtlynch/mtlynch.io/content/retrospectives/2021/09/index.md

 My reading was that the ad partner could request unlimited site changes from me, and the contract required me to carry them out.
 It also required me to serve their ads exclusively for at least three months.
 If I even *spoke* to another advertiser, I'd be in breach.
 The ad network, on the other hand, can drop me at any time or change the terms of the contract on a whim.

 So, I'm sticking with boring but reliable AdSense.
 My numbers are down, and it's at least partially seasonal changes.
-I might also be losing traffic to a competitor that popped up in the last six months.
+I might also be losing visitors to a competitor that popped up in the last six months.
 I'm still focusing on TinyPilot instead of worrying about it.

 ### [Hit the Front Page of Hacker News](https://hitthefrontpage.com/)